X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ### 4.7.3 Import/Export JSON like above.

 Like Phoneme Data Table, Headshift Data Table can be imported from a JSON file or a CSV file.
 We highly recommend using JSON instead of CSV files.
-The import and export steps are the same as Phoneme Data Table.
+The import and export steps are the same as the Phoneme Data Table.
 Please read the section [Import from JSON/CSV](#import-from-jsoncsv) and [Export as JSON/CSV](#export-as-jsoncsv) for more details.

 <br/>